mimbert/g5k_bench_flops/README.md

 running
 -------

-- check connection params in oarsh_connexion_params in common.py

 - adapt packages dict if needed (if using different versions of atlas, hpl, openmpi) in common.py

 - run g5k_prepare_bench_flops to precompile each packages on all clusters (the precompiled packages will be downloaded in directory preparation/)